 \subsubsection{Influence of the channels in the target dataset}

-: We assess the impact of removing specific channels on performance. we evaluate RobustSleepNet in the DT setting using different channels montage: \textit{Single EEG} (Best performing EEG channel), \textit{EEG} (all the available EEG channels), \textit{EOG} (all the available EOG channels), \textit{EMG} (all the available EMG channels), \textit{EEG+EOG} (all the EEG and EOG channels).
+: To assess the impact of removing specific channels on performance, we evaluate RobustSleepNet in the DT setting a using montage with different channels: \textit{Single EEG} (Best performing EEG channel), \textit{EEG} (all the available EEG channels), \textit{EOG} (all the available EOG channels), \textit{EEG+EOG} (all the EEG and EOG channels).
 The baseline montage uses all the available derivations described in Tab. \ref{tab:dataset_desctiption}.
-Its results are the ones reported in Tab. \ref{tab:main_table}.
-The results are presented in Figure \ref{figure:scorers_transfer}.
-Some specific montages are not available for some datasets.
-In particular we did not conduct the experiment on the EMG in MROS since it is referenced to an EEG Fpz channel \cite{MROSMontage}.
+Its results are reported in Tab. \ref{tab:main_table}.
+Results are presented in Figure \ref{figure:scorers_transfer}.

 The EEG combined with the EOG performs along with the baseline on every dataset.
 The average F1 drop is 1\%.
-When using a single EEG channel, the drop is around 5 \% on average.
-It is around 10\% on MESA and MROS and around 3\% on the other datasets.
-Training on the EMG only is not enough to reach a decent performance.
+When using a single EEG channel, the drop is around 5\% on average.
+It is around 10\% on MESA and MrOS and around 3\% on the other datasets.